github/developer.github.com/content/changes/2014-06-19-the-github-enterprise-api-documentation-has-a-new-home.md

 author_name: gjtorikian
 ---

-[GitHub Enterprise](https://enterprise.github.com) offers the same set of APIs as GitHub.com, as well as its own set of unique functionality.
+[GitHub Enterprise](https://enterprise.github.com) offers the same set of APIs as GitHub.com, as well as its own set of Enterprise-specific functionality.

 We've just brought over the documentation for the Enterprise Admin APIs from [the Enterprise Help site](https://enterprise.github.com/help) to their own [first-class support here on this website](https://developer.github.com/v3/enterprise/).